A quick Step-by-Step tutorial that will help you get started with Kanban and manage projects with ease in Kanbanize.

 10 Years Kanban Experience In 1 Free Book:

-The second one – Fixed Delivery Date is reserved for work items that need to get done by a certain point in time.
-You can use a dedicated Kanban swimlane to visualize and separate items that, if not finished on time, might accumulate high cost of delay (CoD).
+Fixed Delivery Date is reserved for work items that need to get done by a certain point in time.
+You can use a dedicated Kanban swimlane to visualize and separate items that, if not finished within a given timeframe, might accumulate a high cost of delay (CoD).

 The standard class of service represents the normal activities in your workflow that don’t come with much risk or cost of delay attached to them.
 That’s why, in case the work items in your project are not homogenous, a good practice is to use a Kanban swimlane to separate the standard tasks from those with higher priority.

 The last class of service in Kanban is Intangible.
-It is reserved for the tasks that are of least priority and thus bear the lowest risk and cost of delay.
-As you’ve probably guessed it, you can visualize and separate those work items from the rest too, with the help of a dedicated Kanban swimlane.
+It is reserved for the tasks that are non-urgent in the given moment and thus bear the lowest risk and cost of delay.
+As you’ve probably guessed, you can visualize and separate those work items from the rest too, with the help of a dedicated Kanban swimlane.

 Learn more about Kanban classes of service.

-When working on projects, teams often come up with a number of different ideas on what approach to take with the execution of the work and how to develop specific things.
-However, a lot of those ideas never come to pass and are abandoned in favor of others.
+When working on projects, teams often come up with many different ideas on what approach to take with the execution of the work and how to develop specific things.
+However, a lot of those ideas never come to pass and are abandoned during the refinement process.
 A problem here comes when those options are just thrown away and never looked up again because it might turn out that their alternatives were not the better choice.

-That’s why a good practice in Kanban is to visualize the discarded options with the help of a dedicated swimlane for a period of time, immediately after rejecting them.
+Good practice in Kanban is to keep discarded options for a while in a dedicated swimlane, before completely rejecting them.
 This will give you greater flexibility to reflect on your decision to choose a certain option over another and determine whether something has been properly discarded.

 Apart from separating and visualizing different types of work on the team-level, there are also company-level Kanban swimlanes that you can apply.
 This is part of Portfolio Kanban and works best when you are scaling Kanban across the entire organization.

 For example, you can use a dedicated lane to visualize your wider company objectives on a Portfolio Kanban board.
 After that, you can break down those bigger strategic objectives into smaller key results that are visualized and separated with their own Kanban swimlanes.
-Those key results can be further broken down into initiatives/epics that are allocated to the respective teams and live both on the Master Kanban board as well as the separate team boards within the company.
+Those key results can be further broken down into epics/projects that are allocated to the respective teams and live both on the Master Kanban board and the separate team boards within the company.

 Hopefully, by now, you have a good grasp of what Kanban swimlanes are and how they can be used.
 While they are a great solution for better work organization and prioritization, we at Kanbanize always follow the mantra of “continuous improvement”, which we have now applied to our swimlanes too.